nainarazz/nainacodes.com-old/content/posts/how-to-stay-up-to-date-as-developer/how-to-stay-up-to-date-as-developer.md

 Subscribe to newsletters that are relevant to your career.
 If you are a JavaScript developer like me for example, subscribe to web development newsletters.
 Here are some of the newsletters I am subscribed to.

 1. **React Status**.
-This is weekly newsletter (every Wednesday) containing updates on the framework, tutorials, tools, tips and stories on the framework.
+This is weekly newsletter (every Wednesday) containing updates on the framework, tutorials, tools, tips and stories of of developers using the framework.
 2. **Frontend Focus**.
 This is a weekly newsletter (also every Wednesday) about HTML, CSS, browser features and updates, accessibility, and other frontend related stuffs.
 3. **JavaScript Weekly**.
-Another weekly newsletter (every Friday) about JavaScript, toolings, tutorials, and also frameworks.
+Another weekly newsletter (every Friday) about the JavaScript language, toolings, tutorials, and also frameworks.

 You can spend 30 minutes or an hour per week to read some of the articles in these newsletters.